camdrit/camyo-discord-bot/README.md

 # Configuration
 * To run the bot on your server you'll need to provide a bot token and a primary channel ID (specifies where birthday announcements are made) in the app.config (camyo.dll.config after building) file.

+# Builds
+You can download pre-built versions of the bot from my website:

+* [Lite](https://developedbycam.net/storage/camyo-0.0.9a.zip) (Requires .Net Core to be installed on your system)
+* [Full](https://developedbycam.net/storage/camyo-0.0.9a-full.zip) (Requires no extra dependencies to be installed)

 # Building
 Before building from source be sure to install the following NuGet packages: